 The review also singled out Hillman for praise: “[His] importance in the success of Manassas and in the comeback of Stills can’t be over-stressed […] He’s a masterful musician whether he’s playing bass, guitar, or mandolin, and his boyishly pure, uncolored voice can carry a lot of emotional weight.”

 Manassas returned with a second album, Down the Road, in 1973.
-However, it lacked the same magic as its predecessor and the group soon split up, with Stills rejoining CSNY for a massive, but ill-fated 1974 tour.
+But it lacked the magic of its predecessor and the group soon split up, with Stills rejoining CSNY for a massive, but ill-fated 1974 tour.
 In 2009, a collection of unreleased demos and songs from the group, Pieces was released and is well worth checking out.

 See Crosby, Stills, Nash & Young and Other Rockers in the Top 100 Albums of the ’70s